Diligent-Software-LLC/data_error/README.md

 License
 -------
+Copyright (c) 2020 Diligent Software LLC.
+All rights reserved.
+Released under the MIT License.
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).